ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Transformation Types.rst

 .. rubric:: Item Properties
    :name: item-properties

-The `Item </sdk/apps/qml/QtQuick/Item/>`__ contains a number of convenience properties, covering the most common types of transformations.
+The :ref:`Item <sdk_qtquick_item>` contains a number of convenience properties, covering the most common types of transformations.

 -  ``x`` and ``y``; Translates the item.
 -  ``scale``; Applies a uniform scale factor to the item.